What kind of bike are you after?

 Based on a number of factors including height, inseam length, riding experience and flexibility, determining the right size bike is something that often requires experience.
 If buying from your local bike store, this is something they will help you with.
 Once a correct bike size is chosen, ensure it's correctly fitted and adjusted to you.
 The most common adjustment is saddle height, however, handlebar height and reach to the handlebars may need to be fine tuned too.

-In the United Kingdom a helmet is not required by law, but it can improve your safety while other accessories such as gloves or padded bike shorts can greatly enhance your cycling experience.
+In Ireland a helmet is not required by law, but it can improve your safety while other accessories such as gloves or padded bike shorts can greatly enhance your cycling experience.

 *Carbon Fibre has become the benchmark for modern performance and high-end bicycles.
 Every single bike you'll see in the Tour de France is using this material.
 While not all carbon bikes are created equal, the woven material allows engineers to create ultra light weight, stiff, comfortable and/or strong frames.
 Sometimes some of these characteristics are specifically chosen at the cost of another.